Academic Dishonesty Policy

 A student may appeal a decision in an academic dishonesty case only when (1) there is new evidence available or (2) when the procedures described above were not followed properly.
 An appeal must be submitted within five business days of receiving the Provost’s letter of notice by emailing an academic grievance form to the Office of the Provost requesting an appeals hearing.

 A majority vote of attending members of the Academic Dishonesty Committee is necessary to uphold or overturn findings and/or sanctions.
-For the purposes of this committee, a quorum will be defined as four members.
+For the purpose of this committee, a quorum will be defined as four members.
 If a finding is upheld but a sanction is overturned, the Academic Dishonesty Committee may impose a lesser sanction.
 The Committee will submit a written finding, which will be sent to the student and the faculty member(s) involved in the case and will become part of the student’s file.
 Upon conclusion of this hearing process, the decision rendered is final and the Office of the Provost will send a letter to the student within ten business days of receipt of the report from the Academic Dishonesty Committee Chair.
 The letter will reiterate the incident, describe the outcome, and inform the student of their right to limited appeal.
 The report and letter from the Office of the Provost will remain on file until seven years after the incident.
 Information in the file will be confidential, to be shared only at the discretion of the Provost and Dean of the Faculty for a legitimate educational or legal purpose.
 If the appeal’s outcome is to overturn the dishonesty charge, the filed report will be removed.